extrabacon/dynamodb-model/README.md

 When creating a model instance, a `describeTable` call is immediately performed to check for table existence.
 If the table does not exist, a `createTable` call follows immediately.

 If the table is not yet active (table status is not `"ACTIVE"`), all operations are queued and will not be executed until the table is ready.
 When the table becomes active, operations from the queue are executed in sequential order.
+This means that you can create a model instance and start writing data immediately, even if the table does not exist.

 If you wish to wait for the table to become available before performing an action, use the `waitForActiveTable` method, which invokes `describeTable` repeatedly until the status switches to `"ACTIVE"`.